mirsujat/Coffee-House/React-Native/issues.md

     }
 ```

-* Issue 3:failed to find target with hash string 'android-26'
+* Issue 3: failed to find target with hash string 'android-26'

+#### workaround:

 ```
+add the following code in your root build.gradle and ## not the app/build.gradle.

 subprojects {
     ext {
         compileSdk = 25